In His Later Years Hulk Hogan Was a Republican, but This Wasn't Always the Case

 Article continues below advertisement

-But what politics does Hogan believe in exactly?
-You might think there's no place for athletes like Hogan at the RNC or other events in support of a candidate.
-However, Hogan's support of former president Donald Trump is nothing new.
-In a way, it would be surprising if he wasn't there to rile up the crowd by ripping off his shirt as only Hogan can do.
+You might think there's no place for athletes like Hulk at the RNC or other events in support of a candidate.
+However, his support of former president Donald Trump is nothing new.
+In a way, it would be surprising if he wasn't there to rile up the crowd by ripping off his shirt as only Hulk can do.
+Despite his appearance, he wasn't always leaning conservative.
+Let's get into it.

 Article continues below advertisement